Quantum-circuit algorithms for many-body topological invariant and Majorana zero mode: Topological invariant

 To obtain the real-space Green function of MFs, we rewrite it by using the time-evolution form:

 with two time-evolved MF-excited states,

 Here, although we introduce the infinitesimal damping factor $\del\to+0$ and the infinite cutoff time $T\to\infty$, these are set to be finite values in the numerical calculation.
 We should set the cutoff time $T$, satisfying $T\del\gg 1$, with the small enough damping factor $\del\ll 1$.
 The effects of finite values are important to obtain the winding number by using the Green-function matrix, whereas the effects are not clarified so far.
 Thus, the damping-factor dependence of $Z_k$ in the numerical calculations is discussed below.
+In addition, we have to take care of the BCs in the XYZ spin chain, corresponding to the Kitaev chain $\ham_\rF$ with PBC.